Identity: Manikarnika Tambe, After marriage name: Queen Laxmi bai Nevalkar

 Meanwhile, Chimaji Appa died suddenly while in Varanasi.
 Then Peshwa migrated to “Bithur” in Uttar Pradesh.
 Moropant also came to Bithur for assisting in the work of Peshwa.

 Manikarnika’s whole childhood goes to Peshwa’s Palace.
 Tatya Tope and the son of Peshwas (adopted) named Nana Saheb, was a childhood friend of Manikarnika.

 Since from her childhood, Manikarnika has been a sports attitude and courageous.
 Therefore, Peshwa called her “Chabili”.
-Since childhood, Moropanta told Manikarnika about Chhatrapati Shivaray and inspiring stories about him.
+Since childhood, Moropanta told Manikarnika about Chhatrapati Shivray and inspiring stories about him.
 He also affirmed the importance of patriotism and independence.

 In those days, people were not teaching girls.
 But Manu liked to read and write.
 More noticeable, she was a leader in sports such as swordsmanship, Malla Khamba, and Horse Chesal.